-Company directors: Paul Gyles, Victor Nudler, Andrew Smith, Craig Brugman
+Company directors: Paul Gyles, Victor Nudler, Craig Brugman

-Company secretary: Paul Gyles, Victor Nudler, Andrew Smith, Craig Brugman
+Company secretary: Paul Gyles, Victor Nudler, Craig Brugman

 So why, you ask, do they have a separate company to follow up on its debts?
 Why doesn't ANCP just send out its own reminder letters?
 Well, research by the debt collection industry has shown that people respond quicker if they receive a letter from a different company to the one they are alleged to owe the debt to.

 When Michael Roper was the solicitor that handled ARC legal issues, the phone number Mr Roper listed on his letter heads was a number at the Australian Recoveries and Collections office.
 When you rang that number, you never got Mr Roper.
-It was always answered by Australian Recoveries and Collections staff members Caroline Collins or Claire Martyn.
-The phone number also often went thru to voice mail during business hours.
+It was answered by Australian Recoveries and Collections staff members Caroline Collins or Claire Martyn.
+The phone number also often went through to voice mail during business hours.
 The male voice on the voice mail message was not Mr Roper's voice.
 And if you left a message for Mr Roper, he did not call you back.
 Rather ARC employees Caroline Collins or Clarie Martyn would call you back.
-Further, people have advised me that Australia Post registered mail that they sent to Mr Roper's PO Box was signed for at the post office by Paul Gyles.
+Further, people have advised us that Australia Post registered mail that they sent to Mr Roper's PO Box was signed for at the post office by Paul Gyles.
 Paul Gyles is a majority share holder in Australian Recoveries and Collections.
-What was Mr Gyles doing looking inside a lawyer's PO Box?
+Why was Mr Gyles accessing a lawyer's PO Box?

 - Craig Brugman (now director of ARC)

 - Caroline Collins (now collector at ARC)